geminiplanetimager/gpi_pipeline/documentation/installation/configuration.rst

 Automated Setup
 -----------------------------------
 For most users, the automated setup should be sufficient and there should be no need to configure things manually.

 These installation scripts will guide you through the setup process and will automatically configure most of the settings for you.
-It does require you to verify/change three filepaths to ensure they point to the correct directories.
+It does require you to verify or enter a few filepaths to ensure they point to the correct directories.
+The setup script writes out a configuration file to your home directory to save these settings.
+If you wish to change the file paths after running the setup script, simply edit that text file.

+The setup script will ask you where you would like to store your GPI data.
+This can be any directory path.
+The script will automatically create some subdirectories inside the data directory for raw files, reduced files, log files, and so on.

-All installation scripts are located in the pipeline/scripts directory.
+The setup script appropriate for your OS will be located in the ``pipeline/scripts`` directory.

 .. admonition:: Mac OS and Linux